-For low-overhead secure computation, the trusted execution environments (TEEs) in modern microprocessors such as Intel SGX \cite{costan2016intel} AMD SEV \cite{amdsev} aim to provide hardware-based protection for the confidentiality and integrity of data and code inside.
-If the TEE protection and software inside can be trusted, secure machine learning computation can be performed directly inside a TEE with relatively low overhead \cite{kim2020vessels}.
+For low-overhead secure computation, trusted execution environments (TEEs) in modern microprocessors such as Intel SGX \cite{costan2016intel} AMD SEV \cite{amdsev} aim to provide hardware-based protection for the confidentiality and integrity of data and code inside.
+If the TEE protection and the software inside can be trusted, secure machine learning computation can be performed directly inside a TEE with relatively low overhead \cite{kim2020vessels}.
 The TEE can also be used to improve cryptographic protocols by accelerating bootstrapping \cite{katz2007universally,lu2021correlated} or simplifying protocols \cite{choi2019hybrid,bahmani2017secure, katz2007universally,felsen2019secure}.
 However, it is challenging to build a secure environment inside a high-performance processor due to its large trusted computing base (TCB) and complex performance optimizations such as out-of-order execution, speculation, and caching.
 For example, multiple attacks have been shown for SGX \cite{van2018foreshadow,van2017sgx, gotzfried2017cache}.
 Moreover, the TEE requires adding hardware protection to each type of computing engines (CPU, GPU, and accelerators), and significant changes to the software stack.
 As a result, developing and deploying a TEE for a new piece of hardware requires significant effort and time.

 In this paper, \de{instead of relying on a TEE on a complex high-performance processor, }we propose to leverage a small dedicated security processor, another type of trusted hardware that is widely deployed today, to reduce the MPC overhead.
-For example, small discrete security chips such as trusted platform module (TPM), Google Titan, and Apple T1 are widely used to as a platform root-of-trust.
-Similarly, for system-on-chip (SoC) designs, on-chip security subsystems like \de{such as}the Apple enclave processor perform security-critical operations such as secure booting, attestation, and key management\footnote{These dedicated security chips and SoC subsystems are considered quite secure given that they are physically separated from the rest of the system and often also include more security features such as side-channel countermeasures.
-We envision our MPC extension can be realized as a firmware extension on today's security processor.}.
+For example, small discrete security chips such as trusted platform module (TPM), Google Titan, and Apple T1 are widely used as a platform root-of-trust.
+For system-on-chip (SoC) designs, on-chip security subsystems like \de{such as}the Apple enclave processor perform security-critical operations such as secure booting, attestation, and key management.

 While the high-level idea to combine trusted hardware and MPC has been explored before, we believe this work represents the first to investigate MPC acceleration using a small security processor.
 Clearly, such lightweight trusted hardware can only provide relatively low performance.
 The main question is if a low-performance trusted hardware can still be leveraged to provide meaningful speed-ups for MPC.
 In the following discussion, we refer to such small security processors as lightweight trusted hardware (\LTH).